Plan for query pipelines

 If you don’t want to follow this naming convention, ensure to pick descriptive names that can be easily remembered when creating query pipelines and query filters.

 Once you have identified your audiences and established a naming convention for your widgets, you can start adding Coveo for ServiceNow widgets to your instance and configuring the corresponding query pipelines.
-See Replacing the Service Portal Search Boxes first.
+See Replace the Service Portal search page first.